 We understand.
 You don’t want to waste your money.
 You’re imagining your shiny new dumbbells arriving at your door, but to your horror, you’re unable to lift them off the ground.

-As a beginner lifter, this sort of investment can be especially daunting.
 Hopefully this guide will erase any doubts or queries in your mind.
 You’ll have a set of new dumbbells heading your way and you’ll be able to set off on your fitness journey.

 What weight Dumbbells should I use?